TS Converter

 Will I lose quality or audio tracks converting from TS?

-Quality only drops if the codec is actually re-encoded; a same-codec remux to MP4 or MOV is lossless.
+Quality only takes a visible hit when the codec actually changes or you lower the resolution or preset; keeping the same codec family — for example H.264 into MP4 or MOV — at the default Very High preset stays visually indistinguishable from the source, even though the streams are re-encoded rather than copied bit-for-bit.
 Audio is the bigger thing to watch: a broadcast .ts can hold multiple tracks (for example a main language and a described-audio track) plus AC-3 surround.
 MP4 keeps one or two audio streams cleanly, so if you need every track preserved, choose MKV instead, which carries them all.
-When in doubt, MKV preserves the most of what a broadcast TS contains.

 Why does my TS recording have extra seconds at the start or end?